Getting Started with Mindful Movement

 Riding a bike, lifting weights, sweating it out on a treadmill—each can be a mindfulness practice.
 Whatever the physical activity, instead of simply working out to master a skill or improve your condition, you can move and breathe in a way that shifts you from feeling busy and distracted to feeling strong and capable.

-Mindful Movement The
+Get Started with Mindful Movement

 Mindful movement allows us to check in with our bodies and get moving in a way that can help us lower stress, release stagnant energy, and strengthen our mind-body connection.
 It’s a great way to practice self-care by incorporating both mental and physical well-being.
 Oftentimes, when we engage in mindful movement to help our body feel better, our mood is uplifted, too.